 At the crossing of the transept, one can admire the choir, with its stalls that were installed after the Revolution, the high altar designed by Victor Baltardthe big canopies of Soulignac.

-The Central chapel, highly salient on the bedside of the church, is much more developed than the others.
-It once had two floors of windows: In the eighteenth century, the lower windows were condemned to the construction of the building of Moreau, in the south.
-Primitively, the Chapel of the Blessed Virgin was decorated with a rich ornamentation of marbles, woodwork and paintings, which disappeared from the revolution.
-Restored from 1802, it is enriched with a beautiful Marble statue of the Virgin, scultpée by Pigalle for the Chapelle des Invalides.
+The central chapelThe "Blessed Sacrament", which stands out strongly at the church head, is much more developed than the others.
+It once had two storeys of windows: in the eighteenth century, the lower windows were condemned to the construction of the Moreau building to the south.
+Primitively, the chapel of the Holy Virgin was decorated with a rich ornamentation of marble, woodwork and paintings, which disappeared during the Revolution.
+Restored in 1802, it is enriched with a very beautiful marble statue of the Virgin, sculpted by Pigalle for the Chapel of the Invalides.

-In 1803 was given to the Next chapel the name of St. Vincent de Paul Who resided, as an inscription recalls, on the territory of the parish from 1613 to 1623, while he was tutor of the family of Gondi.
-The city of Paris has deposited here a work of contemporary art of Keith Haring, “La vie du Christ”.
-You will find on the spot explanations on the triptych.
+In 1803 was given to the chapel following the name of Saint-Vincent de Paul who resided, as an inscription reminds us, in the territory of the parish from 1613 to 1623, when he was tutor to the de Gondi family.
+The City of Paris has deposited here a contemporary work of art by Keith Haring, "The Life of Christ.".
+You will find explanations about the triptych on the spot.

-Further, we find a table of Santi di Tito (Borgo San Sepolcro 1536-1603), “L’Ange conduisant Tobie”.
-The following chapel was dedicated in 1805 to Saint Louis, with above the altar an eighteenth-century canvas, Saint Louis in adoration before the crown of thorns.
+Further on, we find a table of Santi di Tito (Borgo San Sepolcro 1536-1603), "The Angel leading Tobias".
+The next chapel was dedicated in 1805 to Saint Louis, with an eighteenth-century painting above the altar, with Saint Louis in adoration before the crown of thorns.